elki-project/elki-project.github.io/examples/greedy_ensemble.md

 Continuing this research
 ------------------------

 Of course, this is still a very heuristic approach of building ensembles, and leaves research questions open.
 For example, the estimated set of outliers will have errors and might need refinement during the process.
 Similarly, the "target vector" could be updated during pruning.
-You are invited to explore more advanced methods, and we would appreciate if you cite both the scientific work for this greedy ensemble method (SDM 2012, at the top of this page), as well as ELKI itself (see [Publications](./Publications)).
+You are invited to explore more advanced methods, and we would appreciate if you cite both the scientific work for this greedy ensemble method (SDM 2012, at the top of this page), as well as ELKI itself (see [ELKI publications](/publications)).